 At this point, the males take charge of the egg.
 No nest is built and the egg is incubated on the feet of the parents, a special fold of abdominal skin covers the egg to keep it warm.
 The mother penguins then set off back to sea and do not return for nearly four months.

-Very few people have seen an emperor penguin huddle in the winter in a savage place where ice and cold are king and the penguins spend their days in silence.
-The only events are changing position in the huddle (see below) and the immense spectacle of the ghostly red, violet and green of the southern lights or Aurora Australis playing in the dark skies above their heads.
+Very few people have seen an emperor penguin huddle in the winter in savage places ruled by ice and cold, the penguins spend their days largely in silence.
+The only events are changing position in the huddle (see below) and the immense spectacle of the ghostly red, violet and green of the southern lights or Aurora Australis sometimes playing in the dark skies above their heads.

-Males can be sat incubating and waiting for over 120 days (average 115), during this time they will lose about 40% of their body weight.
+Males sit incubating the egg, waiting for an average of 115 days and up to 120, during this time they will lose about 40% of their body weight.
 They use less energy when asleep which they do so as long as possible, it is not unusual for emperor penguins to sleep for 20 or more hours a day under these conditions - even up to 24 hours a day, to conserve their food supplies and increase their and their chick's chances of survival.

-It's not all altruistic behaviour though, and taking it in turns.
+It's not all altruistic behaviour taking it in turns though.
 The ones that have been on the outside on the windward side wander off to the leeward side when they've had enough so exposing the next "layer" of penguins.
-The whole huddle can wander over quite an area in this way in very cold and/or windy conditions.
+The whole huddle can wander over quite an area in this way in prolonged very cold and windy conditions.

-How do the parents ensure that the chick survives when born on the open sea ice?
+How does the chick survive when born on the open sea ice?

 Eventually, the female returns across the sea ice.
 This usually coincides with the hatching of the chick.
 Sometimes the chick will hatch before the female returns, if this happens, it will be fed with a secretion of protein and fat produced by the male from its oesophagus a sort of penguin "milk".